kharissulistiyo/ignis-numbered-pagination/README.md

 ## Installation

-1. Get the .zip package of this plugin
+1. Get the [.zip package](https://github.com/kharissulistiyo/ignis-numbered-pagination/archive/main.zip) of this plugin.
-2. Install manually to your WordPress website from **Plugins** menu > **Add New** > Upload
+2. Install manually to your WordPress website from **Plugins** menu > **Add New** > Upload.
-3. Activate and the numbered pagination is set instantly, no extra settings required
+3. Activate and the numbered pagination is set instantly, no extra settings required.

 ## Styling